Rotating Shallow Water with Lagrangian Averaging

 ū_L = get_mean_velocity(lag_filter)

-The Stokes drift is the difference between Lagrangian and Eulerian means:
+The Stokes drift is the difference between the Lagrangian and Eulerian means, taken component by component:

 - Pollutant dispersion